IVF Painful Or Not? The Hidden Stages of IVF That You Don’t Hear About

 - Intracytoplasmic sperm injection (ICSI): ICSI involves injecting a single healthy sperm directly into an egg.
 It is used when semen quality is not the appropriate or male partner has a low sperm count causing fertilization attempts during previous IVF cycles fail.

-In certain situations, your doctor might suggest other procedures prior to embryo transfer.
+In certain situations, your doctor might suggest other procedures before embryo transfer.

 - Assisted hatching: If you are older than 35 or have had multiple failed IVF attempts, your doctor might recommend assisted hatching.
 This technique involves making a hole in the zona pellucida just before transfer to help improve success rates and prevent complications.